 Here’s a handful of New Zealand’s top hostels to give you an idea:

-• Adventure Queenstown Hostel – Situated in Queenstown, this vibrant hostel comes complete with everything you’ll need for a comfortable stay.
+• Adventure Queenstown Hostel – This vibrant Queenstown hostel comes complete with everything you’ll need for a comfortable stay.
 The maximum capacity is 43 guests in total, meaning it boasts an intimate social atmosphere, with activities five days a week.

 • The Station Backpackers – This hostel has surprisingly stylish interiors for a backpackers lodging.
 It has spacious dorms and low-cost en-suite private rooms and it’s got a great location, giving you easy access to major attractions around Auckland.